Northumberland Hearing Center

 0 Comments

-Good news for hearing aid users who are filing taxes!
+Good news those who are wondering if hearing aids are tax deductible?
 Hearing aids are tax-deductible when listed as a medical expense.
 According to the IRS, this tax deduction applies to any hearing aid user who spends over 7.5% of their income on medical and dental bills and if they itemize their medical expenses.

 If your medical expenses typically go undocumented, but you paid a hefty bill for a hospital stay or surgery last year, discuss this with a professional tax advisor.
 Determine whether itemizing your medical expenses would be beneficial for you this year.
 Additionally, if you anticipate significant medical expenses this year, use this time to determine if you or your spouse will need hearing aids.
 You can deduct them from next year’s tax return.